peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public string ToMailtoUri();

 Generates a MailTo URI (uniform resource identifier) corresponding to this message.
 The following header fields, and only these, are used to generate the URI: To, Cc, Bcc, In-Reply-To, Subject, Keywords, Comments.
-The message body is included in the URI only if this message has a text media type and uses a supported character encoding ("charset" parameter).
+The message body is included in the URI only if  `GetBodyString()`  would return a non-empty string..
 The To header field is included in the URI only if it has display names or group syntax.

 <b>Return Value:</b>